File system

 ~ Your home directory.

-This is usually the current directory when you first log in.
+This is the current directory when you first log in.
+If you make or download any files, this is where you usually save them.

 ~olivia User olivia’s home directory (you won’t necessarily have permission to look inside it).

 Most Unix systems have conventions for the name of system directories too.
 A few of them are described below.
 It’s a good idea to become familiar with these so you can find your way about.
-Remember these are only conventions, so individual systems can — and will — do things differently:
+Remember these are only conventions, so individual systems might do things a little differently:

 name use

-/bin Binary files — files that contain the instructions the machine follows for implementing commands or programs.
+/bin Binary files — files that contain the instructions the machine follows for implementing commands or fundamental utilities.

 /sbin System binaries, like /bin but with executables critical for system operation.